 According to Ayurveda, castor oil is heating when taken internally, but cooling when applied externally.
-Because of this, it is considered beneficial for many Pitta skin issues such as psoriasis, eczema and severe itchy, dry skin.
+Because of this, it is considered beneficial for many Pitta skin issues such as psoriasis, eczema, and severe itchy, dry skin.
 Although it is heating internally, it is also considered the best method for evacuating Pitta from the GI tract when performing a home cleanse or home panchakarma.
-This is due its powerful purgative effect that is unbeatable for clearing out the colon.
-This also makes it beneficial in constipation; however, this oil can create dependency if used long term.
+This is due to its powerful purgative effect that is unbeatable for clearing out the colon.
+This also makes it beneficial for constipation; however, this oil can create dependency if used long-term.
 Therefore castor oil should never be used internally for over 2-3 days in larger dosages, or 10 days in smaller amounts.

 Although the castor bean itself is poisonous to our systems, the oil is obtained from the seed inside and can be taken medicinally in small dosages.
 Since the oil can still cause adverse effects when taken improperly, it is strongly recommended to only use castor oil internally under the guidance of a knowledgeable holistic healthcare practitioner.
 Thankfully castor oil is considered safe and gentle when used externally and should not produce any negative side effects.

-Castor oil has been widely used in the treatment of many skin disorders including psoriasis, eczema, severe dry skin, unwanted sun spots and wrinkles.
-Although it is thick and not exactly aromatic, this oil should be applied onto any effected area consistently before bed and left on overnight.
+Castor oil has been widely used in the treatment of many skin disorders including psoriasis, eczema, severe dry skin, unwanted sun spots, and wrinkles.
+Although it is thick and not exactly aromatic, this oil should be applied to any affected area consistently before bed and left on overnight.
 If the smell is too much, cooling essential oils can be blended in as needed.
-To reduce the thickness, the castor oil can also be cut with other base oils such as coconut oil, sesame oil or almond oil if preferred.
-Although it will not help the smell, the castor oil can also be blended with Neem oil, making it even stronger and more effective for psoriasis, eczema and severe dry skin issues.
+To reduce the thickness, the castor oil can also be cut with other base oils such as coconut oil, sesame oil, or almond oil if preferred.
+Although it will not help the smell, the castor oil can also be blended with Neem oil, making it even stronger and more effective for psoriasis, eczema, and severe dry skin issues.

-Not only is castor oil a powerful anti-inflammatory agent, but is also has a strong affinity for the joints.
+Not only is castor oil a powerful anti-inflammatory agent, but it also has a strong affinity for the joints.
 Further, this can be taken internally as well as applied externally for noticeable results.
-In fact, for severe arthritic issues I often recommend to utilize both methods to treat the arthritis from all ends.
+In fact, for severe arthritic issues, I often recommend utilizing both methods to treat arthritis from all ends.

 Make a cup of warm ginger tea each night before bed.
 Add 1 tsp of castor oil and mix well.
 Take this down quickly (it doesn’t exactly taste good), followed by a few sips of warm water if needed.
 Take this for 10 consecutive nights.

 It is no old wives’ tale that castor oil eye drops are extremely effective in a multitude of eye disorders.
-In fact, Ayurveda uses castor oil eye drops to treat everything from dry, red, itchy eyes, “allergy eyes”, styes, conjunctivitis (aka Pink Eye), glaucoma and cataracts.
+In fact, Ayurveda uses castor oil eye drops to treat everything from dry, red, itchy eyes, “allergy eyes”, styes, conjunctivitis (aka Pink Eye), glaucoma, and cataracts.
 Castor oil is a strong anti-bacterial and anti-inflammatory agent and only a drop or two is needed per eye.
-I have even had great benefit in treating a subconjuntival hemorrhage (broken blood vessel in the eye) in only a few days with the help of castor oil.
-You can also massage a small amount of the oil around the eyes for a safe and effective anti-aging beauty treatment, as it works to reduce wrinkles and dark circles, while thickening the eye lashes.
+I have even had great benefits in treating a subconjunctival hemorrhage (broken blood vessels in the eye) in only a few days with the help of castor oil.
+You can also massage a small amount of the oil around the eyes for a safe and effective anti-aging beauty treatment, as it works to reduce wrinkles and dark circles while thickening the eyelashes.

 Castor oil is often an essential part of an Ayurvedic home cleanse due to its incomparable purgative property.
 This powerful laxative is used specifically to cleanse out the colon, flushing out excessive toxins and Pitta (heat) from the body.
 Although castor oil is very strong in this effect, it can be a bit too harsh for some people.
 Therefore it is recommended to use only under the guidance of a knowledgeable holistic practitioner.
 Since the stools are often watery during this flushing process, it is recommended to drink plenty of warm water before and after taking the castor oil.